WPSurfer.com

 Cloudways Security: 7 Things Beginners can Do

-Cloudways is a panel that you can use to create a server to host all your WordPress sites.
+Cloudways is a panel that you can use to manage a server or multiple server to host your WordPress sites and other type of web applications.

-I moved to Cloudways from WordPress.com more than two years ago and I have learned so many things to secure my site.
+I moved to Cloudways from WordPress.com more than three years ago and I have learned so many things to secure my server or sites and I would like to share them so you don’t have to worry about hackers that much and focus on what really matters

 Hide your Server IP with CloudFlare